1amarxo/movie/README.md

-This website working on TMDB's Api requests
+This website works on TMDB's Api requests